LIQUOR AND BEER LICENSES

 It is the responsibility of the applicant to review the Colorado Department of Revenue: Liquor Enforcement Laws, Rules, Regulations to ensure understanding of the requirements and regulations of alcohol licenses.

-If you have rented or plan to rent a park shelter for a private event and wish to serve alcohol complete the Permit for Consumption of Alcoholic Beverages in Public Areas application and email to parkrental@broomfield.org.
+If you have rented or plan to rent a park shelter for a private event and wish to serve alcohol, please visit the Facility Reservation page, where you will also be prompted to submit an Alcoholic Beverage Consumption Permit application.

 - NEW APPLICATIONS